← Back to Characters

 Affiliation: Church of the Infinite Maw

-Zairen Vaul was born twenty-two years before the end of the Warlord Eras in a contested city where murder, trafficking, and extreme scarcity were routine.
-His mother, Naira Siran, raised him in silence and hardship.
-She was a sharp civilian survivor who lived alone on the edge of a forgotten trade route and offered the only steady reminder that he was human amid constant brutality.
-She never revealed his father’s identity.
+Zairen Siran was born twenty-two years before the end of the Warlord Eras in a contested city where murder, trafficking, and extreme scarcity were routine.
+His mother, Naira Siran, raised him alone on the edge of a forgotten trade route.
+She was a sharp civilian survivor who offered the only steady reminder that he was human amid constant brutality.
+She never revealed his father's identity.

-His father was the Shadow operative Kal’vashir, known under the alias Caleb.
-He had a brief, need-driven encounter with Naira after a failed mission left him wounded.
+His father was Varen'Kayeb Kal'vashir, known by the alias Caleb.
+He had a brief, need-driven encounter with Naira after a failed extraction left him wounded.
 He departed at dawn and never learned of the child.

 Naira died from starvation compounded by infection while Zairen was still young.
-Two days later her body was scavenged for parts, a common practice that left him to survive without grief or sentiment.
+Two days later her body was scavenged for parts, a common practice during the Warlord Eras.
+He was left to survive without grief or sentiment.

 One evening, as the wind stilled and the sky turned violet, the Entity appeared to both Zairen and Vohk.
 It manifested as a hovering parallax scar, a thinning of locality and inward collapse of structure.
 The experience brought no fear or worship, only a profound sense of inevitability and clarity.

-Zairen Vaul remains the only person confirmed to have directly witnessed the Entity, known as Liminor or Liminora.
+Zairen Vaul and Vohk remain the only people confirmed to have directly witnessed the Entity, known as Liminor or Liminora.
 It has not reappeared since that single event.
 For decades the Church has devoted resources to rediscovering or triggering its presence, but all efforts have failed.
 The ongoing search for resonance with collapse continues to define Maw doctrine and structure.

 About Vesselborn